intel/afxdp-plugins-for-kubernetes/README.md

 	- Configure the pod spec to use a suitable Docker image and to reference the network attachment definition as well as the resource type from the Device Plugin.
 See comments in the example file.
 	- `kubectl create -f pod-spec.yaml`

+> **_NOTE:_** With kind, you will need to give the pods CAP_BPF privilege UNLESS you run the following commands: `docker exec <node-name> sudo sysctl kernel.unprivileged_bpf_disabled=0`.
+Where node names are: af-xdp-deployment-worker and af-xdp-deployment-worker2.

 ## Device Plugin Config
 Under normal circumstances the device plugin config is set as part of a config map at the top of the [daemonset.yml](./deployments/daemonset.yml) file.